 As part of the adoption of the Treasury Management Code, the Council approves a Treasury Management Strategy before the commencement of each financial year.
+The strategy was revised following the council elections in May 2010, and the new strategy approved in November 2010.
 The Strategy sets out the parameters for the management of risks associated with Financial Instruments.
 The Council also produces Treasury Management Practices specifying the practical arrangements to be followed to manage these risks.